Notes on diffusive and shear quasinormal modes of black branes

 \section{Discussion}

-In our notes, we have refined the recipe for computing hydrodynamic dispersion relation of quasinormal modes, and have demonstrated it in the transverse channel of the Schwarzschild black brane and the shear channel of the Gauss-Bonnet black brane.
+In our notes, we have refined the recipe for computing hydrodynamic dispersion relation of quasinormal modes, and have demonstrated it in the diffusive channel of the Schwarzschild black brane and the shear channel of the Gauss-Bonnet black brane.
 All through the refined recipe, we got rid of the assumption $\omega\sim\O(q)$ and thus worked with $\omega\sim\O(q^2)$ in the leading order.
 We have also elucidated that, in the literature, an implicit requirement was imposed on the $\O(\omega,q)$ wave functions.
-Note the $\O(\omega)$ terms are parity-even, so the requirement cannot simply explained by the even parity.
-In the refined recipe, there is no such perplexing requirement.
+In the refined recipe, there is no such requirement.

 Although some technical details have been refined in our notes, the main scheme and final results of Refs. \cite{Kovtun:2005ev,Starinets:2008fb,Brigante:2007nu} are never ruined.
 In fact, our work reinforces their scheme and confirmes their results.
-After the refinement, the recipe becomes more healthy and more consistent to follow in future computations.
+After the refinement, the recipe becomes less confusing.

 We have restricted our investigation to the $\O(q^2)$ term in Eq. \eqref{dispexp}.
 For the Gauss-Bonnet black brane, we have focused on the small $\lagb$ case and neglected $\O(\lagb^2)$ terms.
 This helps to make the notes transparent.
 However, the recipe can be readily applied to the Gauss-Bonnet black brane with arbitrary $\lagb$ and to the $\O(q^4)$ term or higher order terms.
-To avoid distraction, we report our results in an accompanying paper \cite{twang}.
+To avoid distraction, we report our results in an accompanying paper \cite{Wang:2019xny}.